 They will meet corporate mandates

 The IRS will set specific guidelines to help large employers that are subject to the corporate mandate determine what their minimum HRA contributions should be to meet the mandate.
 There are some safe harbors that are being set in place to make Individual Coverage HRAs more practical for large employers.
 They intend to allow large employers to base HRA rates on the business location rather than the employee’s address as well as allowing large employers to estimate an employee’s household wages based on either W-2 wages, rate of pay, or federal poverty line.

 Option to provide group insurance policies

 Currently, if an employer provides a QSEHRA plan to their staff, they cannot also offer group insurance of any kind.
-With the Individual Coverage HRA proposal, businesses that provide the ICHRA plans will also have the option to offer a traditional group health insurance policy, but they may not offer both to the same employee class.
+With the Individual Coverage HRA, businesses that offer the ICHRA plans will also have the option to offer a traditional group health insurance policy, but they may not offer both to the same employee class.
 As an example, the employer could offer a group policy to full-time employees and an ICHRA plan to part-time employees.
 Keep in mind that a full-time employee would not have access to an ICHRA plan and a part-time employee would not have access to the group policy.

 Employees may opt out of individual coverage HRA plans

 If an employee participates in an ICHRA, they are not permitted to use any premium tax credits.
 The good news is that employees are free to opt out of any offered ICHRA.
 Those who do so would still be eligible for the premium tax credit as long as the HRA’s allowance amount was considered “unaffordable” and didn’t provide minimum value under the ACA.
 ICHRA is considered unaffordable if the remaining portion an employee has to pay for a self-only silver plan (this is the lowest cost silver plan) is more than 9.86% of their household income.